 You could also pretend to be a bee with your children & make your own bee hummer, here’s how to make it.

 You could find out more about the issues with insecticides & bees, including neonicotinoids.
-A ban has just put been put in place but follow the Soil Association to keep updated on further developments & what you can do to help bees & keep this ban in place.
+A ban has just put been put in place but follow the Soil Association to keep updated on further developments.
+Here is more information about neonictonoids https://www.soilassociation.org/our-campaigns/ban-neonics/

 You could make your own homes for bees.
 You’ll need a hammer!
 To learn how to make one, visit ww2.rspb.org.uk

-You could try to encourage others not to be frightened of bees & wasps & explain what good they do for us.
+You could try to encourage others not to be frightened of bees and wasps and explain what good they do for us.
 Remember!
-No wonder wasps want to come to the picnic, they only live one summer!
+No wonder wasps want to come to the picnic, they only live one summer and think how big you are compared to them.
+If you accidentally sit on them, squash them, eat them, what do the have to protect themselves against you?
+Nothing but their sting.
+Be kind to bees and wasps.

 You could help weak queen bees & wasps who come into your house in autumn/winter by removing them to a crevice outside or by giving them sugary water on a plate to sip & then removing them.

-You could volunteer or fundraise for a charity or group who helps bees and other bugs & beasties e.g Bumblee Conservation Trust, Buglife, Soil Association, RSPB, Wildlife Trusts, Friends of the Earth.
+You could volunteer or fundraise for a charity or group who helps bees and other bugs & beasties e.g Bumblebee Conservation Trust, Buglife, Soil Association, RSPB, Wildlife Trusts, Friends of the Earth.